AW, it’s Lizzie and her sweet guy Gary, engaged! Check out that ring.

-Including the formidable Kaitlin, we’re having our own little population explosion with the Monday night potluck crowd (not to forget Charlieee and Baby Lucas.)
+Including the formidable Rome, we’re having our own little population explosion with the Monday night potluck crowd (not to forget Charlieee and Baby Lucas.)
 Becky’s got one on the way too.
 These new ones might not have time to pay our social security but that’s ok because they are so D*RN CUTE.

 Alicia, Maryanne, and Maxine have between then dozens of grandbabies already.
 I can’t even keep track!
 And they’re older.
 Maybe they’ll pay our social security.

 It’s now more than a week into this vacancy project and it sure doesn’t look like a weeks worth of work but that’s easily because I’ve been doing the work myself and we all know what that means.

 This picture cannot possibly do justice to the color of the kitchen.
 That yellow is the most intensely uncompromising yellow yellow of any I have ever seen.
 The painter says we’re looking at two, probably three coats of primer and another two coats of a covering color.
 There is also this amazing yellow splattered around the window frames and glass, the cabinets, the sink.

 The living room colors are slightly more subdued than the kitchen.
 Slightly.
 But sloppier and gloppier.
 More, many more coats of primer and finish coat.

 Now I’m spending beaucoup-du-bucks to clean up the walls, put a new floor in the whole place, upgrade the electrical, and there’s so much more.
 It’ll take a minimum of three years to make back this investment.

 I’m not going for that tenant who can ‘do anything you want just don’t make it worse’ deal again!

 What’s with this indeed!
 I’ve spent the last week going back and forth with the Google people about the failure of their ad system.
 I’m so dis-com-motivated.